-George Leventhal is serving his third term as an at-large Democratic member of the Montgomery County Council.
-He is also currently serving as the Council's Vice President.
+George Leventhal is serving his fourth term as an at-large Democratic member of the Montgomery County Council.
 He chairs the council's Health and Human Services Committee, which is responsible for programs affecting the sick, the poor, the elderly, the homeless, the disabled, the mentally ill, and abused and abandoned children, as well as libraries and the arts and humanities.
-He also serves on the Planning, Housing and Economic Development committee which oversees zoning and master plans among other topics.
+He also serves on the Planning, Housing and Economic Development committee which oversees the county’s economic development efforts and zoning laws.

-Councilmember Leventhal has championed access to health care for the uninsured, housing for the homeless, green buildings, mass transit and clean energy during his time in office.
+Councilmember Leventhal has championed access to health care for the uninsured, housing for the homeless, environmental protection, mass transit and measures to improve transparency in county government during his time in office.
 Prior to his election to the County Council, he served as Chairman of the Montgomery County Democratic Central Committee and as Legislative Director to U.S. Senator Barbara A. Mikulski (D-MD).
-He has lived in Montgomery County most of his life and owns a home in Takoma Park with his wife Soraia P. Leventhal and their two sons, Daniel, a graduate of Montgomery County Public Schools, and Chico who is currently a student at Montgomery Blair High School.
+He has lived in Montgomery County for more than forty years and owns a home in Takoma Park with his wife Soraia Leventhal and their two sons, Daniel and Chico, both products of Montgomery County Public Schools.

-- The Housing First initiative seeks to reduce homelessness by aggressively matching the homeless with permanent stable housing instead of temporary shelter, including supportive services to help clients address the issues which contributed to their homelessness.
+- The Housing First initiative: An innovative approach to reducing homelessness which aggressively matches individuals experiencing homelessness with permanent stable housing instead of temporary shelter, as well as offering supportive services to help clients address the issues which contributed to their homelessness.

-Councilmember Leventhal also serves on the Planning, Housing and Economic Development (PHED) committee.
-As a member of the PHED committee, he is tasked with overseeing Master Plans, zoning changes, economic development, housing policy, and parks and recreation, among other topics.
+In addition to being a member of the HHS committee, Councilmember Leventhal also serves on the Planning, Housing and Economic Development (PHED) committee.
+As a member of the PHED committee, he is tasked with overseeing the county’s economic developments efforts, housing policies, zoning changes, and parks and recreation, among other topics.

 Councilmember Leventhal has received a number of awards for his efforts and leadership during his time in office.
-Among his most recent awards are:
+His awards include:

 - Climate Champion Award | Chesapeake Climate Action Network

-From 1995 to 2002, Leventhal was employed as Senior Federal Relations Officer for the Association of American Universities (AAU).
-Prior to working at the AAU, Leventhal served as legislative director and legislative assistant for U.S. Senator Barbara A. Mikulski of Maryland, and as a research assistant on the tax staff of the Senate Finance Committee under its then-chairman Lloyd Bentsen of Texas.
+Before his election to the County Council, Councilmember Leventhal was employed as Senior Federal Relations Officer for the Association of American Universities (AAU).
+And prior to working at the AAU, Leventhal served as legislative director and legislative assistant for U.S. Senator Barbara A. Mikulski of Maryland, and as a research assistant on the tax staff of the Senate Finance Committee under its then-chairman Lloyd Bentsen of Texas.
 From 1996 to 2001, Leventhal served as chairman of the Montgomery County Democratic Central Committee.
-He played a leading role in many other political and community activities in the Takoma Park-Silver Spring area and throughout Montgomery County.

-George Leventhal received a Master's degree in public administration from the Johns Hopkins University and a Bachelor of Arts degree in English from the University of California at Berkeley.
-In addition, he completed The Academy for Excellence in Local Governance; a voluntary certificate program administered by the University of Maryland to help local officials meet the challenges of their roles.
-He lives in Takoma Park with his wife, Soraia P. Leventhal, and their two sons, Daniel, a graduate of Montgomery County Public Schools, and Chico who is currently a student at Montgomery Blair High School.
+He lives in Takoma Park with his wife, Soraia Leventhal, and their two sons, Daniel, a graduate of Montgomery County Public Schools, and Chico who is currently a student at Montgomery Blair High School.
 He is a member of Shirat HaNefesh synagogue.